Curriculum and Requirements

 The 4+1 will require students to take nine graduate-level courses (36 credits).
 Three designated courses will be taken during your senior year followed by the remaining six courses to be taken one year post-undergraduate graduation.

-Students must complete all bachelor’s degree requirements plus three of the following prerequisite graduate-level courses in their senior year:
+Students must complete all of their bachelor’s degree requirements plus the following three prerequisite graduate-level courses in their senior year:

 - CC 652 Emerging Communication Technology

-- CC 645 Public Opinion Research and Practice
+- CC 645 Public Opinion Research & Practice

 These graduate courses are equivalent to and will replace three undergraduate courses.
 The undergraduate course equivalencies are as follows:

 Emerson’s faculty and alumni span the globe, allowing you exclusive access to our professional networks.
-Our extensive network connects you to internship and employment opportunities with major league sports in cities like Boston, Los Angeles, Barcelona, and Sydney.
+Our extensive network connects you to internship and employment opportunities such as: nation-branding seminars in Iceland; health communication workshops in Australia and New Zealand; and campaign work at the Iowa Caucus and California and New Hampshire primaries.

 Internships and Careers